jhoneill/jhoneill.github.io/_posts/2025-04-02-Beware of the leopard-Part1.md

 walked me through getting and using an API-key and I had their data in a couple of minutes.
 A CPO with fewer than 50 locations making things easy seemed a good start; keys are a minor nuisance, but they’re a first line of defence against things like denial-of-service attacks.
 Next came [Mer](https://uk.mer.eco/live-charge-point-data/) whose link didn't need a key.
-BP pulse had an [access request from](https://www.bppulse.co.uk/help-centre/charging/faq/public-charge-point-regulations/open-data) and after a while I found [Shell's](https://www.shell.co.uk/electric-vehicle-charging/shell-recharge-open-data-request.html#iframe=L2Zvcm1zL2VuX3VrX3BjcHJfZGF0YV9yZXF1ZXN0).
+BP pulse had an [access request from](https://www.bppulse.co.uk/help-centre/charging/faq/public-charge-point-regulations/open-data) and after a while I found [one for Shell](https://www.shell.co.uk/electric-vehicle-charging/shell-recharge-open-data-request.html#iframe=L2Zvcm1zL2VuX3VrX3BjcHJfZGF0YV9yZXF1ZXN0).
 Both forms went to [eco-movement](https://www.eco-movement.com/), a Dutch company, who replied with keys and a short how-to guide, all quick, professional and easy to code because different keys with the same request URL returned different operators’ data.